KnowOneActual/grimburly.xyz/README.md

 ## About The Project

 This site serves as the online home for my "social media" persona, grimburly.
-It's a playful space designed to contrast with my more formal professional portfolio.
+It's a fun space designed to contrast with my more formal professional self.
 Instead of a traditional layout, visitors are greeted with a boot-up sequence and an interactive command line where they can explore a simulated file system.

 ### Features